Fall Transition; Rei Kawakubo's Met Exhibit

 Fall Transition Fashion over 50; Rei Kawakubo Met Exhibit

-The Met’s Costume Institute exhibit opens the first Tuesday in May every year — that first Monday in May is the Met Gala, the biggest fashion party on the East Coast.
-Over the weekend, I was finally able to see the 2017 exhibit, Rei Kawakubo/Comme des Garçons: Art of the In-Between, before it closed on September 4, 2017.
+The Met’s Costume Institute exhibit opens on the first Tuesday of every year.
+The first Monday of May is the Met Gala, the most prominent fashion party on the East Coast.
+Over the weekend, I could finally see the 2017 exhibit, Rei Kawakubo/Comme des Garçons: Art of the In-Between, before it closed on September 4, 2017.

 Comme des Garçons; Desiree Rogers

 Rei Kawakubo’s 2017 Met Costume Institute’s Exhibit.
-Former Obama Social Secretary, Desiree Rogers wearing Comme des Garsçons at 2009 White House State Dinner.
+Former Obama Social Secretary Desiree Rogers wearing Comme des Garsçons at the 2009 White House State Dinner.
 The dress is a pearl-laden sheath with an overdress of chiffon,

-The first time I’d ever heard of Japanese fashion designer Rei Kawakubo was in 2009 when President Obama’s Social Secretary at the time, Desirėe Rogers, was receiving heavy criticism for her choice of outfit at the that year’s State Union.
+The first time I’d ever heard of Japanese fashion designer Rei Kawakubo was in 2009 when President Obama’s Social Secretary, Desirėe Rogers, received heavy criticism for her outfit choice at that year’s State Union.
 Why?
-Well, there was a pretty big mishap: a couple sought (probably seeking notoriety) somehow gained entry into the exclusive White House state dinner.
-Everyone was asking why wasn’t Desiree standing at the front door with her guest check list?
-Instead, Ms. Rogers comfortably seated while wearing Kawakubo’s Comme des Garçons line.
+There was a pretty big mishap: a couple (probably seeking notoriety) somehow gained entry into the exclusive White House state dinner.
+Everyone asked why Desiree wasn’t standing at the front door with her guest checklist.
+Instead, Ms. Rogers comfortably sat down and wore Kawakubo’s Comme des Garçons line.

 Rei Kawakubo